How to Get Rid of Bloating in 10 Steps (Plus Bonus Options)

 Natural digestion-soothing herbs like ginger, dandelion, aloe vera and fennel have been used for thousands of years to soothe an uncomfortable belly.

-Many herbs act like diuretics and help the body release extra fluid, while some, like ginger, can also help the digestive system release its contents and relax the muscles in the GI tract, which relieves constipation.
+Many herbs act like diuretics and help the body release extra fluid, while some, like ginger, can also help the digestive system release its contents and relax the muscles in the gastrointestinal tract.
+This helps relieve constipation.

 Try eating fresh-ground herbs of all kinds (parsley, oregano, rosemary, etc.), fresh peeled ginger root, along with aloe vera juice and herbal teas.
 Don’t forget that bone broth and green tea are also anti-inflammatory and great choices for promoting gut health.